A new way for our members to access the huge wealth of knowledge content ICE has. Organised into bite-sized modules.

 The network promotes civil engineering projects, issues, challenges, and opportunities across the Humber region of East Riding, Hull, North and North East Lincolnshire.

-Led by manager Mike Cargill (pictured), the network aims to organise four evening meetings per year.
+The network aims to organise four evening meetings per year.
 These include presentations and discussions on technical or managerial aspects of civil engineering, or projects with a significant and interesting civil engineering element.

 ICE Yorkshire and Humber has a number of special interest groups.
 The groups have a variety of responsibilities and meet several times a year.
 All group members are volunteers and come from a range of backgrounds within the civil engineering profession.
 If you would like to volunteer on a group please contact the relevant chairperson.